king-jojo/gluon-nlp/docs/examples/text_prediction/text_prediction_part1.md

 list_backbone_names()
 ```

 It is straightforward to load the other models by specifying the name of the model.
-Here, let's compare the number of parameters of BERT and MobileBERT based on `get_backbone`.
+Here, let's compare the number of parameters of BERT and MobileBERT based on get_backbone.

 ```{.python .input}